camptocamp/oapi-poc/tutorial/howto.md

 An easy way to consume the API is to use the STAC Browser:
 - Go to https://radiantearth.github.io/stac-browser/#/
-- Copy&Paste the URL https://poc.meteoschweiz-poc.swisstopo.cloud/root/ under `Please specify a STAC Catalog or API...`
+- Copy&Paste the URL https://poc.meteoschweiz-poc.swisstopo.cloud/root/ in `Please specify a STAC Catalog or API...`
 - Click `Load`

 ![Load](img/stac_browser.png)